CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 - Effective rate on nominal gain: 10.0%.

-This is the status quo — what would have happened under the old rules.
-No change from the reform.
+This is exactly what would have happened under the old rules.
+No 1 July 2027 valuation, no apportionment worksheet, no minimum-tax check.

 Worked example 2 — Pension phase exemption preserved (Nguyen SMSF)